Jesse1211/JesseBlog/source/_posts/CourseWork/CS5320DB/5Index.md

 ### Clustered index

-- **index stores data** instead of references to data
-  - Actual table rows are organized (physically sorted) by index in physical storage.
+**index stores data** instead of references to data - Actual table rows are organized (physically sorted) by index in physical storage.

 - **at most one** clustered index per table
 - More efficient as it saves chasing **one reference**
 - **collocates** data with same key together (such as OrderData)
   - faster data retrieval for **Range, Ordered queries**
+  - data pages are sorted on the same index on building B+ tree.
+  - NOT sorted exactly, **keys** are roughly in the same order as data.
+  - Two records with close keys will likely be in the same page.
+- Cost: ~ 1 I/O per record

+### UnClustered Index

+- read a separate page for each of the records
+- if we want to read adjacent records
+  - read each of data pages they point to
+- Cost: ~ 1 I/O per page of records

 ### Tree Variants B+: handling balance when update

-- keep index balanced during updates
 - **Shallow**
   - order: # of entries in each node
   - maximal is 2 $*$ order
   - under-full is less than order entries
-- with balancing:
+- keep index balanced during updates
   - **Balances** tree after insert/delete operations
   - Keeps the tree **compact**
   - Each node (except root) is **at least half full**!